mrcflorian/login-screen-swift/README.md

 If you're not familiar with Cocoapods, <a href="https://guides.cocoapods.org/using/getting-started.html">checkout their website</a>, to see how you can install it.

-Once the pods were installed properly, open LoginScreen.xcworkspace with Xcode and run the project.
+Once the pods were installed properly, open <b>LoginScreen.xcworkspace</b> with Xcode and run the project.

 Everything should be working fine.
 There's one more thing to do though, since the code is using some default Facebook & Twitter applications.
 You need to update the code so that it uses your apps.

-Open the Info.plist file (as source code) and update the following piece of code with your correct API keys:
+Open the <b>Info.plist</b> file (as source code) and update the following piece of code with your correct API keys:

 ```